 UK travel insurance if you've a pre-existing medical condition

-If you've had a serious medical condition, or ongoing medical treatment, you're likely to be quoted ludicrously high prices for your travel insurance.
+If you've had a serious medical condition, or have had ongoing medical treatment, you're likely to be quoted ludicrously high prices for your travel insurance.
 (As an aside, you still always need to declare pre-existing conditions, as they can increase the risk of other claims.)
 Here's how you can cut the cost...

 Step 1: Try standard policies